bibanon/bibanon/Books/Anarchist-Cookbook/Explosives/Mercury-Battery-Bomb.md

-MERCURY BATTERY BOMB!
-By Phucked Agent!
+_By Phucked Agent!_

-Materials:
+## Materials:

-1 Mercury Battery (1.5 or 1.4 V Hearing Aid), 1 working lamp with on/off
+* 1 Mercury Battery (1.5 or 1.4 V Hearing Aid)
-  switch
+* 1 working lamp with on/off switch

 It is VERY SIMPLE!!!
 Hurray!
 Kids under 18 shouldn't considered try this one or else they would have mercuric acid on their faces!

 1. Turn the lamp switch on to see if lite-bulb lights up.
 2. If work, leave the switch on and unplug the cord